-An artist with a special commitment to contemporary music, Petri Kumela has premiered nine guitar concertos and numerous solo and chamber works both in Finland and abroad and has had many works dedicated to him by f.ex.
-Paavo Korpijaakko, Uljas Pulkkis, Minna Leinonen, Paola Livorsi, Joachim F.W.
-Schneider, Riikka Talvitie, Lotta Wennäkoski and Pehr Henrik Nordgren.
-His partnership with Nordgren alone resulted in six new additions to the Finnish repertoire, from solo works to a concerto, for various instrumental combinations.
-Kumela was the artistic director for the chamber music series of the Nordic Music Days 2013 and a new festival "Sound of Sipoo" is starting under his direction in Sipoo in September of 2017.
+An artist with a special commitment to contemporary music, Petri Kumela has premiered nine guitar concertos and numerous solo and chamber works both in Finland and abroad by f.ex.
+Kalevi Aho, Paavo Korpijaakko, Olli Kortekangas, Minna Leinonen, Joachim F.W.
+Schneider, Poul Ruders, Riikka Talvitie, Lotta Wennäkoski and Pehr Henrik Nordgren.
+Kumela was the artistic director for the chamber music series of the Nordic Music Days 2013 and a new festival "Sound of Sipoo" started under his direction in Sipoo in 2017.